luiscarlosgph/how-to/docker/README.md

 Description
 -----------

 This is a quick guide to setup [Docker](https://www.docker.com) in Ubuntu.
 The official install guide is [here](https://docs.docker.com/engine/install/ubuntu/).
-If you don't know what is Docker, check this [link](https://www.docker.com/resources/what-container/).
+If you don't know what Docker is, check this [link](https://www.docker.com/resources/what-container/).

 Install a nice Docker environment